-The Town Manager shall annually prepare a five year financial forecast of town revenue, expenditures and the general financial condition of the Town.
+The Town Manager shall annually prepare a five-year financial forecast of town revenue, expenditures, and the general financial condition of the Town.
 The forecast shall include, but not be limited to, an identification of factors, which will influence the financial condition of the Town; revenue and expenditure trends; potential sources of new or expanded revenues and any long or short-term actions, which may be taken to enhance the financial condition of the Town.
-The forecast shall be available to the public for inspection.
+The forecast shall be submitted to the Town Council and shall be available to the public for inspection.